gvwilson/thirdbit/src/fiction/santas/index.md

 The muffled bells on Captain Snood's hat clunked faintly as she shook her head.
 "That was plunder from the ship before Clausbeard's.
-They didn't know where it was bound—all they knew was where to pick it up and where to drop it off.
+They didn't know where it was bound—all they knew was their leg of the journey.
 Rule number one of the Smuggler's Code," she added.
 "Don't ask questions."[^smugglers-code]

 [^smugglers-code]: Rule number two is, "Unless you want to."

-It sounded like a good rule to Finner.
+Finner nodded.
 All of a sudden he wanted nothing more than to peel off his filthy clothing, take a hot shower, and sleep for a week or the rest of his life, whichever came first.
-He was about to ask whether and how he could do that when something chimed.
+He was about to ask whether he could do that when the magic mirror beside Santa Hotep chimed.

 "That was quick,"
 Captain Snood muttered
-as Santa Hotep's magic mirror rippled and reformed to show the steps leading up to the pyramid entrance.
+as the mirror rippled and reformed to show the steps leading up to the pyramid entrance.
 Instead of stone cats fighting unknown hooded figures, though,